 A message that was discernible by looking at the outcomes of Jack and Baronnelle’s situations, is made crystal clear by Mr. Gill’s statements.
 He has an agenda he is pushing and anyone who stands in the way will be punished.

-On September 17, the Rapid City School Board will be voting on changes to the Western Dakota Tech Discrimination and Harassment policies.
+On September 17, the Rapid City School Board voted on changes to the Western Dakota Tech Discrimination and Harassment policies.
 Among the changes is the addition of “gender identity” to the list of protected classes.
 Although we would never agree to the victimization or exploitation of any student, adding gender identity to the list of protected classes is a dangerous idea.

 First – Sign the Petition.
 Click Here